SHA-1 Hash Generator & Verifier

 - Legacy System Compatibility: Generate SHA-1 hashes for systems that still require them (while planning for migration to stronger algorithms).

-The SHA-1 Hash Generator and Verifier is a valuable tool for understanding hash functions and their properties.
+The SHA-1 Hash Generator & Verifier is a valuable tool for understanding hash functions and their properties.
 While it's important to recognize the limitations of SHA-1 in modern cryptographic applications, this tool provides insights into hashing concepts and can be useful for various non-security-critical tasks.
 Always prioritize security best practices and use appropriate algorithms for sensitive applications.